Google Registry Privacy Policy

 How we use the information we collect

-We use the information we collect from Google Registry’s services for the following purposes:
+We use the information we collect from our services for the following purposes:

 -

 Provide our services.
-We use your information to deliver our services including fulfilling requirements under our agreement with ICANN, the accrediting body for top-level domain registries and additional domain-related services we may offer in conjunction with your registration.
+We use your information to deliver our services including fulfilling requirements under our agreement with the Internet Committee for Assigned Names and Numbers (“ICANN”), the accrediting body for top-level domain registries and additional domain-related services we may offer in conjunction with your registration.

 -